dogonthehorizon/lec-notes/README.md

 lec-notes
 =========

-Compiled LaTeX notes for public use.
+LaTeX sources for various classes at the University of Portland.
 More information can be acquired via e-mail: freire14 (at) up (dot) edu.